yashhhhh1/PrepInterview-livekit-agent-baseon-prompt/README.md

-# LiveKit Agent with Dynamic Prompt
+# PrepInterview LiveKit Agent with Dynamic Prompt

 A voice-enabled AI interview agent built with LiveKit and OpenAI, featuring dynamic job descriptions and real-time conversations.